aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/01-dao/01-actions.md

 - function calls to other contracts, such as

   - external services (e.g. Uniswap, Compound, etc.)
-  - aragonOSx plugins (e.g., the DAO can be a member of a multisig installed in another DAO),
+  - Aragon OSx plugins (e.g., the DAO can be a member of a multisig installed in another DAO),
-  - aragonOSx protocol infrastructure (e.g., to [setup a plugin](../../02-framework/02-plugin-management/02-plugin-setup/index.md))
+  - Aragon OSx protocol infrastructure (e.g., to [setup a plugin](../../02-framework/02-plugin-management/02-plugin-setup/index.md))

 - transfers of native tokens